Jul 14, 2022

-The people part of digital transformation is the culture of a business and what it offers in terms of learning and development, not only to drive an organization’s digital maturity but also to demonstrate investment in the future of their employees.
+A huge aspect of digital transformation is the culture of a business and what it offers in terms of learning and development, not only to drive digital maturity but to demonstrate investment in the future of its employees.

 So, how do businesses drive the 'people' part of digital transformation?
-To answer that we need to explore the three elements of the process: mindset, skillset and toolset.
+To answer that we need to explore the three essential elements of the process: mindset, skillset and toolset.

 While the lack of buy-in from senior executives was once cited as the reason for the slow progression of digital transformation, it now seems to be the involvement of frontline staff that is causing obstacles.